natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/SAAB-105G.md

 * Below average acceleration, loses speed in vertical manoeuvres rapidly
 * Engines run very hot at 100% throttle under 2,500 m, can be offset by setting to 98% throttle however
-* Unable to take RB24 missiles and gun pods at the same time, unlike the premium [[SAAB-105ÖE]]
 * RB24 missiles are very unreliable on targets with any turning ability
 * Heavier bomb/AAM loads put massive strain on the wings, flying at high speed or making any sharp turns can rip the wings off very suddenly
 * Stiff elevator handling at high speed, hard to pull off from a high-speed dive